-Worldwide Farmers Exchange (WFE) is a non-profit, non-governmental organization sponsoring programs for young farmers and agriculture students from every continent to learn practical agricultural techniques on farms in the United States, while experiencing life in a different culture, and sending Americans to other countries for a similar experience.
+Worldwide Farmers Exchange (WFE) is a non-profit, non-governmental organisation sponsoring programs for young farmers and agriculture students from every continent to learn practical agricultural techniques on farms in the United States, while experiencing life in a different culture, and sending Americans to other countries for a similar experience.

 - New Zealand Young Farmers Exchange Program

 New Zealand Young Farmers (NZYF) is a progressive and dynamic social network for rural youth which develops the leadership and personal skills of its members through participation and achievement.
 NZYF promotes some exchange opportunities from like-minded countries and organisations but you must have an interest in agriculture and be willing to support exchanges both ways.

 - The Australian Government Department of Foreign Affairs

 Travel plans sorted?
 All ready to go?
 Don't forget to check out any visa requirement you might need for travelling and working overseas.
 Remember to also visit Smart Traveller and check out important information about the country you are visiting.